maevadevs/maevadevs.github.io/_posts/2019-9-17-setup-css-module-with-react-webpack-scss.md

 |- TextInput.test.js
 {% endhighlight %}

 `styles.scss` can contain the styles specific for this component.
-Also, keep in mind that *all css rules are valid scss rules.* So using a SCSS setup is much flexible that simpy using CSS.
+Also, keep in mind that *all css rules are valid scss rules.* So using a SCSS setup is much flexible than simpy using CSS.

 {% highlight scss %}
 /* --- styles.scss --- */